radsi/Ultrakill-Player-Best-Save/README.md

-This mod is WIP, for now it only saves your PB's in a file, but it doesn't show them in any way in the game
+Mod that saves your PB's of each level and shows them next to the level statistics (TAB key)